 Medical Radiologic Technology Schools in Indiana

-70 Medical Radiologic Technology/Science - Radiation Therapist students earned their degrees in the state in 2020-2021.
+78 students earned Medical Radiologic Technology/Science - Radiation Therapist degrees in Indiana in the 2021-2022 year.

 In terms of popularity, Medical Radiologic Technology is the 61st most popular major in the state out of a total 150 majors commonly available.